List of fictitious stories in Romance of the Three Kingdoms: Guan Yu crosses five passes and slays six generals

-Guan Yu's biography in the Sanguozhi provides a similar account of the reasons for Guan Yu's departure and the events that happened before he left Cao Cao.
+Guan Yu's biography in Records provides a similar account of the reasons for Guan Yu's departure and the events that happened before he left Cao Cao.
 However, it does not mention anything about Guan Yu crossing the five passes, nor about the six officers (Kong Xiu, Meng Tan, Han Fu, Bian Xi, Wang Zhi and Qin Qi).

-Guo Jia's strategy to pacify Liaodong
+Guo Jia's posthumous strategy to pacify Liaodong

 Guan Yu slays Cai Yang at Gucheng

 Guan Yu meets Zhang Fei at Gucheng (古城) after crossing five passes and slaying six generals.
 Zhang Fei is initially suspicious of Guan Yu because he mistakenly believes that Guan Yu has betrayed their oath of brotherhood and joined Cao Cao.
 Despite explanation from Liu Bei's spouses, Zhang Fei refuses to listen and attacks Guan Yu.
-Both of them are locked in a duel when Cai Yang (蔡陽), an officer under Cao Cao, leads his soldiers to attack them.
+Both of them are locked in a duel when Cai Yang (蔡陽), an officer under Cao Cao, leads his soldiers to attack them, to avenge the death of his nephew Qin Qi, who was one of the generals that were slain by Guan.
 Zhang Fei demands Guan Yu to prove his loyalty by killing Cai Yang within three rounds of battle drum rolls, so Guan Yu turns around and kills Cai Yang before Zhang Fei finishes beating the drum.
 He regains Zhang Fei's trust in him and embraces his sworn brother.